javajosh/simpatico/kata/kata.md

      Remove the custom port from the URL
   7. (Optional) Run remotely on a vps with custom domain name and tls from letsencrypt: [https://simpatico.io/kata.html],  [wss://simpatico.io]
   8. (Optional, advanced) Understand how geographically distributed DNS works and design a robust world-wide cluster.
+     Requires more understanding of [BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol) than I currently have.

 All code will run on a level 5 dojo; level 6 is "nice to have"; level 7 & 8 are "strong professional" steps.
 [simpatico.io](https://simpatico.io) is a *shared level 7 dojo* that I set up for everyone!